-A reconciliation of the census for the plan is given in Exhibit X. The average active member is 52 years old with 13.48 years of service and an annual salary of \$55,460.
-The system's active membership increased by 15 members during the fiscal year.
-The plan has experienced a decrease in the active plan population of 2 members over the last five years.
-A review of the active census by age indicates that, over the last ten years, the population in the 41-50 age group has decreased significantly while the proportion of active members in the 61-70 age group have increased.
-Over the same ten-year period, the proportion of members with 10-15 years of service increased with reductions in the proportion of members in other service groups.
+A reconciliation of the census for the plan is given in Exhibit X. The average active member is 52 years old with 12.95 years of service and an annual salary of \$56,117.
+The system's active membership decreased by 2 members during the fiscal year.
+The plan has experienced a decrease in the active plan population of 1 member over the last five years.
+A review of the active census by age indicates that, over the last ten years, the population in the 41-60 age group has decreased significantly while the proportion of active members in the 61and above age group have increased.
+Over the same ten-year period, the proportion of members with 10-14 years of service increased with reductions in the proportion of members with more than 15 years of service.

-The average service retiree is 74 years old with a monthly benefit of \$2,834.
-The number of retirees and beneficiaries receiving benefits from the system decreased by 2 during the fiscal year; over the last five years the number of retirees has increased by 7.
-During this same period, annual benefits in payment increased by \$1,451,097.
+The average service retiree is 74 years old with a monthly benefit of \$2,944.
+The number of retirees and beneficiaries receiving benefits from the system increased by 9 during the fiscal year; over the last five years the number of retirees has increased by 20.
+During this same period, annual benefits in payment increased by \$1,782,486.

-Plan liability experience for Fiscal 2016 was favorable.
+Plan liability experience for Fiscal 2017 was favorable.
 Liability experience gains were produced primarily by salary increases less than projected levels.
-All other decrement experience was near projected levels.
-In aggregate, plan liability gains decreased the normal cost accrual rate by 1.6526%.
+All other decrement experience was near projected levels except deaths which were significantly above projected levels.
+In aggregate, plan liability gains decreased the normal cost accrual rate by 2.7794%.